psampathkumar/psampathkumar.github.io/index.md

     Tata Institute of Fundamental Research, Mumbai, India

 Research Interests:
+  - Model independent analysis of various physical systems to find deviations from standard physics using anomaly detection techniques
- High Energy Physics and Cosmology with emphasis on numerical computations and Machine Learning.
+  - High Energy Physics and Cosmology with emphasis on numerical computations and Machine Learning.